 Garvald and Morham Churches

 Garvald and Morham villages both have a Church, with a minister running services alternating weekly in each location.
 The minister, Rev. John Vischer, also attends to the West Church in Haddington.
 There is a Sunday School for children of all ages and coffee is served after each service.
 Communion is celebrated on the first Sunday of March, June, September and December.
 Other highlights of the church year include the Christmas Eve Carol Service and the Maundy Thursday Service.
 Visitors are welcome.
-The congregation worships on a Sunday morning at 9.30 am.
-The Garvald Church website lists contact details for the minister.

 John Sheldon always creates the beautiful Harvest display for the church, using an old barrel that was used to measure a bushel of grain.
 It came from Garvald Mains Farm and was given to the church by Robert Hamilton.